unloggedio/documentation/docs/index.md

     }
     ```

+Sync your project once so that the Unlogged dependency is downloaded from maven repository.

 ### Adding the annotion
 To start recording method input and return values - add ```@Unlogged``` annoation just above your main method.